getzola/zola/docs/content/documentation/getting-started/configuration.md

 # URLs they want in the filenames or page/section slug field.
 slugify_paths = false

+# Slugify taxonomy terms.
+Enabled by default; disabling this causes taxonomy
+# terms to be used as slugs without any modification.
+slugify_taxonomy_terms = false

 # Slugify anchors.
 Enabled by default; disabling this causes automatic heading
 # IDs to be the heading text, with ASCII whitespace replaced with underscores.
 slugify_anchors = true